vogelito/glacierprotocol/_docs/setup/create-app-usb.md

             screen and select "logout" from the drop-down menu.
             3. Login again with user "ubuntu" and leave the password blank.

-5. Open the Glacier protocol document so that it is available for copy-pasting terminal commands.
+5. Open the CryptoGlacier protocol document so that it is available for copy-pasting terminal commands.
 6. Install the remaining application software on the Q1 APP USB.
     1. Configure our system to enable access to the software we need in Ubuntu's "package repository".On Ubuntu 16.04.01  [there is a bug](https://bugs.launchpad.net/ubuntu/+source/appstream/+bug/1601971) in Ubuntu's package manager that affects systems